Clearwater Lake Recreation

 Swimming, snorkeling, diving, tubing, canoeing, kayaking, and paddleboarding resume when the weather warms and the manatees leave their winter home.
 Bring your own or rent a canoe or kayak.
 A guided Kayak Experience is available.
 Take a guided St. Johns Riverboat Cruise or a Guided Wilderness Escape Segway.

 Look for middens, commonly known as shell mounds, and other archaeological sites within the park.
-Visit the Thursby house, built by European settler Louis Thursby in 1872 where steamboat passengers spent the night during their river trips.
-Today, the historic house is a place to enjoy interpretive exhibits, museum pieces, and from mid-Nov until the end of Feb, the manatee interpretive program.
+Visit the Thursby house, built by European settler Louis Thursby in 1872, where steamboat passengers spent the night during their river trips.
+Today, the historic house is a place to enjoy interpretive exhibits, museum pieces, and, from mid-November until the end of February, the manatee interpretive program.

 If a day trip is not long enough, bring your RV, pitch a tent, or rent a cabin to be sure you have time to experience all the park has to offer.